Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     1. We first initalise `my_var` to `#!cpp 20`.
     2. Then we assign a value of `#!cpp 30` to `my var`.
-    3. Then we initialise another variable called `my_var2` whoes value is equal to the value of `my_var`.
+    3. Then we initialise another variable called `my_var2` whose value is equal to the value of `my_var`.
     4. Then we try to assign the string `#!cpp "this is a string"` to `my_var` but remember that `my_var` is an integer, and it is not capable of storing a string, so this will actually give you an error.
 Think about it this way, you cannot put water in a paper bag, paper bags are not meant to store water!
     There is an exception to this rule: